Hwangnyongsa

 Hwangnyongsa, alternatively Hwangnyong Temple or Hwangryongsa, was a Buddhist temple in the city of Gyeongju, South Korea.

-Completed in the 7th century, the enormous 9-story structure was built entirely with wood with interlocking design with no iron nails.
+Completed in the 7th century, the enormous 9-story structure was built entirely out of wood with interlocking design and no iron nails.
 It had a standing total height of 68 m (223 ft) or 80 m (262 ft), making it one of the tallest structures in East Asia at the time of its construction.
 Only the massive foundation stones of the temple remain in current times.

 Hwangnyongsa was the center of state-sponsored Buddhism during the Silla and Unified Silla eras which were cultural beacons of Buddhism during its time.
 Its name means "Emperor/Imperial Dragon Temple."
 Archaeological excavations and other scientific studies of the temple began in April 1976 (OCPRI 1984) and continue today.

 A replica of the building called Hwangnyongwon now exists in Gyeongju, within the Bomun Tourism Complex.
 The building is used to host events, including conferences, banquets, and meetings.
 It also operates as a hotel, with 45 guest rooms available.